Introduction - Managing your Cloud RADIUS Network Policies in EZRADIUS

 Add Access Policies to RADIUS Network Policy

-Now that we have added the IP addresses, the CAs, and the server certificate, we can add the access policies.
+Up until now we can say that we have setup the equivalent of the RADIUS server (what networking devices to trust, the CAs, and the server certificate) now we can add the access policies.
 Access policies define the conditions under which a user or device can connect to your network.
 Each policy can have multiple access policies and they are checked in the order they are sorted.

 You will see an empty new access policy, under the red “No Access Policies” text.